NadineKhis/rsschool-cv/cv.md

 - Languages:
     - English (B2), Russian (Native), Spanish (A2)

-##### Experience
+### Experience
-I am currently developing a social network to study React.
+I am currently developing a social network to study react.
 Before that, I was coding responsive websites and design of various elements.

-##### Education
+### Education
 I study linguistics by correspondence in DSTU.